tonycruz-dev/GithubDemo/README.md

-# GithubDemo
+# Github Demo
-show friend how to use Github
+Show friend how to use Github
+## Roadmap
+* updated Readme information
+* updated Counter Page